 - Nicotine nasal spray - the user sprays a solution which contains nicotine directly into each nostril.
 The nicotine enters the bloodstream through the nasal membranes.
 Some prefer this method because the nicotine reaches the brain more quickly than with a gum, patch or lozenges (but still more slowly than with a cigarette).

-Nicotine-assisted reduction to stop - patients who feel they are not ready to give up completely may benefit from progressively reducing their daily consumption of cigarettes beforehand.
-In such cases the doctor may prescribe an NRT medication to be used between smokes.
+Nicotine-assisted reduction: People who are not ready to give up completely may benefit from progressively reducing their daily consumption of cigarettes beforehand.
+The doctor may prescribe an NRT medication to be used between smokes.
 Lozenges, nasal sprays or gums are better than the nicotine patch because they release a short burst of nicotine between cigarettes, rather than a steady supply.

-Doctors recommend a total quit within six months of starting Nicotine-assisted reduction to stop treatment.
+Doctors recommend a total quit within 6 months of starting Nicotine-assisted reduction to stop treatment.

 Other non-nicotine medications: